Numbers Don’t Lie: Making the Case for Digital Self-Scheduling

 - 74% of existing patients and 26% of net-new patients booked their own appointments online.
 Almost three-fourths of established patients welcomed the new self-scheduling capability immediately, while more than a quarter of new patients went straight to online scheduling upon introduction.
 This means less administrative burden on front-desk staff, so practices can redirect their teams to higher value patient engagement activities without having to hire additional personnel.

 These were just a few of the early metrics reported.
 Clearwave customers also rave about the solution’s eligibility verification capabilities.
-When a patient schedules their appointment online, the system automatically checks and verifies insurance status so that both the patient and the practice are prepared to take the appropriate steps in advance of the visit to ensure a clean and simple reimbursement process.
+When a patient schedules their appointment online, the system automatically checks and verifies their insurance status so that both the patient and the practice are prepared to take the appropriate steps in advance of the visit to ensure a clean and simple reimbursement process.

 Recommended for you